nuxeo/generator-nuxeo/README.md

 It will install dependencies and symlink the module to your local registry.
 After that, you can use the generator as described below.

 # Bootstrap an Empty Nuxeo Project
-To create a empty Nuxeo Project, ensure you are in an empty folder, and execute the following lines:
+To create a empty Nuxeo Project (based on a Maven multi-module project), **ensure you are in an empty folder**, and execute the following lines:

 ```
 $ mkdir my-project